ctsit/mobile_api_request_to_survey/README.md

 and the text 'About the REDCap Mobile App' will be added on the 'REDCap Mobile App' before the title 'What is the REDCap Mobile App?'.

+## How to request a mobile token
+To request a token for certain project, go the project and on the left menu under the **Applications** label click the item **REDCap Mobile App**.
+On the same page, click the button **Request API token**.
+You will be redirected to the URL provided during the configuration of the module.
+Once you complete the questionnaire, your token request will be submitted.